dadamachines/automat/README.md

 # automat

-* This is the home of the software and hardware for the [dadamachines - automat](https://dadamachines.com/product/automat-controller/), an awesome controller for musicmachines.
+This is the **github** home for the [dadamachines - automat](https://dadamachines.com/product/automat-controller/), an awesome controller for musicmachines.

-* If you want to develop your own software install the [dadamachines - automat - Arduino Board Support Package](https://github.com/dadamachines/automat/tree/master/software/arduino)
+If you want to develop your own software install the [dadamachines - automat - Arduino Board Support Package](https://github.com/dadamachines/automat/tree/master/software/arduino)

 ## Contact